Student pilots are often confused about whether they need an iPad for flying or not.

-When I begin my flight training, the first flight was short.
+When I began my flight training, the first flight was short.
 It was an orientation flight, and I did not touch the controls.
-I only felt the control.
+I only felt the power.

-At that time, I did not know what is going to happen in the next few flights.
+At that time, I did not know what would happen in the next few flights.

-When I finally got to fly the airplane, I understood how sensitive the controls are.
-A slight movement of the yoke pitched the aircraft up and down hundreds of feet.
+When I finally got to fly the airplane, I understood how sensitive the controls were.
+A slight movement pitched the aircraft up and down hundreds of feet.

 But it was OK.
 It is common for student pilots in their first few flights.

-However, on my next flight, my flight instructor started to teach me a lot of things like flying the airplane and use visual references outside.
+However, on my next flight, my flight instructor started to teach me many things like flying the airplane and using visual references outside.